 How to make it

-- Wear glove to protect your hands from cuts.
+- Wear gloves to protect your hands from cuts.

 - Using the wire cutter, cut the neck of the hanger.

-- Make cuts at the middle of the long side of the hanger.
-Then a cut on each side of the hanger.
+- Make a cut in the middle of the long side of the hanger, then on each side of the hook.

-- Using pliers, try to ben the piece to make a U shape.
-You can use an object, like a small brick, to help you make a nice shape.
+- Using pliers, try to bend the piece to make a U shape.
+You can use an object, like a small brick, to help you make an excellent shape.

-- Make one cut at the middle of the long side of the hanger.
+- Make one cut in the middle of the long side of the hanger.

-- This is all you need to do to make a long staple.
-If it is too long just cut any excess to your desired length.
+- If it is too long, cut any excess to your desired length.

 How to use garden staples?

 Using garden staples is pretty straightforward.
 Just hammer the staple into the ground enclosing the material to hold.
-However, the question is, how many staples do you need for any job?
+However, the question is, how many pins do you need for any job?

 The amount of staples you need depends on the structure of the soil.
-Securing an object into a soft soil will require more staples than securing it to hard soil.
-The rule of thumb is to use a staple every one foot in soft soil, every three feet in normal soil, and every five feet in hard soil.
+For example, securing an object into soft ground will require more pins than attaching it to hard ground.
+The rule of thumb is to use a pin every foot in soft ground, every three feet in typical ground, and every five feet in hard ground.

 Are these staples strong enough?

-These staples are strong to do regular garden jobs, like holding row cover, weed fabric, or irrigation tube down.
+These staples are good for regular garden jobs, like holding row cover, weed fabric, or irrigation tube down.
 They are not for heavy-duty jobs such sod work.